benjaminzwhite/reasoning-models/README.md

 - [RLAD: Training LLMs to Discover Abstractions for Solving Reasoning Problems](https://arxiv.org/abs/2510.02263)
 - [Personalized Reasoning: Just-In-Time Personalization and Why LLMs Fail At It](https://arxiv.org/abs/2510.00177) - U Washington, Allen Institute; cool area - personalization of reasoning
 - [Implicit Reasoning in Large Language Models: A Comprehensive Survey](https://arxiv.org/abs/2509.02350)
+- [LaSeR: Reinforcement Learning with Last-Token Self-Rewarding](https://arxiv.org/abs/2510.14943) - Renmin, Tencent; nice - "...we propose LaSeR (Reinforcement Learning with Last-Token Self-Rewarding), an algorithm that simply augments the original RLVR loss with a MSE loss that aligns the last-token self-rewarding scores with verifier-based reasoning rewards, jointly optimizing the reasoning and self-rewarding capabilities of LLMs.
+The optimized self-rewarding scores can be utilized in both training and testing to enhance model performance."

 #### Topic - General or unsorted